-An overview of the data reveals concerning statistics for the population aged 15 to 29, where a significant portion is neither employed nor engaged in education or training.
+An overview of the data reveals concerning statistics for the population aged 15 to 29.
+A significant portion of this population is neither employed nor engaged in education or training.
 The Republic of North Macedonia ranks among the countries with the highest rate in this regard, reflecting potential challenges in the employment and education of young people.
 Sectoral differences are evident in the labor market, with the majority of employees concentrated in sectors such as wholesale and retail trade, agriculture, industry, and public administration.

 However, it is worth noting that the number of employees in these sectors does not always correspond to their contribution to the economy.
 There is a gender pay gap in the Republic of North Macedonia, with women earning less than men for the same job.
 Additionally, women disproportionately engage in unpaid care work within the family, limiting their professional development.
-In 2021, the highest number of unpaid family workers were rural women, totaling
+In 2021, the highest number of unpaid family workers were rural women, totaling 18,634.
+Furthermore, 59% of women aged 20 to 64 are inactive in the labor market due to household obligations, compared to 2.3% of men17.